igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 }
 ```

-I set title of the main window and created File menu with actions and separators.
+I set title of the main window and created "File" menu with actions and separators.

 ## Quit from the application